 Publish your portfolio on a blog

-Your blog can be strictly professional, with your blown up pictures of various photo shoots.
+Your blog can be strictly professional, with enlarged pictures from various photoshoots.
 Alternatively, you can give some life to it by documenting your everyday style, the places you have been to as a model, and your hobbies.
 Since you want to be a commercial model, why not allow potential clients to see how you fair in different settings?

 You don’t need a degree in IT or journalism to run a blog.
-Once you have the blog ready, invite your friends, and also share the blog with your community on social media.
-A blog is liberal, so you can post as often as you like, and there’s no limit to the type of content to publish on a blog.
+Once you have the blog ready, invite your friends and also share the blog with your community on social media.
+Blogging is liberal: you can post as often as you like and there’s no limit to the type of content to publish on a blog.

 For inspiration, visit the blogs of models like Emanuela de Paula (Manu by Manu) and Adrianne Ho (Sweat the Style).